FrezsSec/Setting-Up-OPNsense-Firewall-with-Suricata-IDS-IPS/README.md

  ![3](https://github.com/FrezsSec/Building-a-Secure-Network-Lab-Firewall-and-IDS-IPS-with-pfSense-and-Metasploitable-2/assets/173344802/b07294d1-359d-468e-9942-4d7449b144d1)

 8. After creating the VM, Navigate to the "Network" settings to set up our adapters.
 For OPNsense to work correctly, we need to have at least two interfaces on the firewall: one for WAN (connected to the internet) and the other for LAN.
-I also added an additional processor in the system settings.

-    - I set up **Adapter 1** to `NAT`, so Adapter 1 is going to be our WAN.
+    - set up **Adapter 1** to `NAT`, so Adapter 1 is going to be our WAN.
-    - I set up **Adapter 2** to `Internal Network` for the LAN interface.
+    - set up **Adapter 2** to `Internal Network` for the LAN interface.

 ![4](https://github.com/FrezsSec/Building-a-Secure-Network-Lab-Firewall-and-IDS-IPS-with-pfSense-and-Metasploitable-2/assets/173344802/86c69c4c-f785-4f38-a6a8-76587cfbcec6)